26 Interesting Facts About Saint Lucia

 8. In 1814, Saint Lucia was finally ceded to the UK and became part of the British Windward Islands colony.

-9. Tourism is the main source of income for Saint Lucia and the industry is its biggest employer.
+9. Tourism is the primary income source for Saint Lucia and the largest provider of employment in the country.

 A luxury resort in Saint Lucia